TSchwierz/SelfLocalisationCF/README.md

 ## Files:
  - SelfLocalisationCF.py
 	- This is the main script and controlflow of the program.
-- CFController.py
-	- [DEPRECATED: Use DroneController instead] Implements a controller unit that is used to control the drone in webbots.
-Makes use of pid_controller.
-Sourced and modified sample controller code.
-- pid_controller.py
-	- [DEPRECATED: consolidated with CFController] Implementation of a fixed height pid controller for the crazyflie.
-Sourced from sample controller under MIT license.
 - GridNetwork.py
 	- This code implements the grid cell model of the guanella paper (doi:10.1142/S0129065707001093).
 Thanks to Raimon Bullich Villareal for providing the bulk of the code.
+- DroneController.py
+	- Implements a controller unit that is used to control the drone in webbots.
+Makes use of a pid controller.
+Sourced and modified sample controller code.
 - Sample
 	- Within this folder are the sample scripts of webots for the wall_following drone controller._
+- Results
+	- In this folder are the most recent plots of the results
+- Deprecated
+	- This folder features old version of scripts which are not used anymore.
 - SquareBox.wbt
 	- this is the world file used by webots to construct the environment.
 - runSLC.bat
 	- A batch file that can be run in the cmd to start the controller in webots
-- Results
-	- In this folder are the most recent plots of the results
-- DroneController.py
-	- Implements a controller unit that is used to control the drone in webbots.
-Makes use of a pid controller.
-Sourced and modified sample controller code.

 ## Latest Change:
+05.03.: Reworked the main script SelfLocalisationCF.py and added documentation.
+Tweaked the random movement algorithm to use small angle adjustment each step.
 04.03.: Introduced a new way to achieve random movement.
 It is based on brownian motion and utilises the Ornstein-Uhlenbeck process.<br>
 04.03.: Fixed an issue when passing movement comments to the controller.
-The controller works with body-centred coordinates(forward, sideways), but the main control calculated new directions in abolute position(x, y).<br>
+The controller works with body-centred coordinates(forward, sideways), but the main control calculated new directions in abolute position(x, y).
+The controller now correctly transforms the input into body centred coordinates<br>
 28.02.: Introduced a new function that adds a drift towards the origin to new generated translational movement.
 It has radial dependancy.<br>
 28.02.: Worked on the plotting functions to discern error sources, generelised the code<br>
 28.02.: Implemented a new algorithm to generate random walking.
 ALso added boundary detection and redirection, but this is still not working optimal everytime<br>